benfiratkaya/next-chatgpt/README.md

 <div align="center">
 <h1>Next-GPT</h1>
-<p>Next-GPT is an open-source project that facilitates the use of ChatGPT with a user-friendly interface, providing many ready-to-use templates within.</p>
 </div>
+Next-GPT is an open-source project that facilitates the use of ChatGPT with a user-friendly interface, providing many ready-to-use templates within.

 ## Why Next-GPT?